sunrise-tm/b3-Extension/README.md

 ## Contact

-You can contact me and get more information about this plugin on Discord [HERE](https://discord.gg/HFTXzTw).
+You can contact us and get more information about this plugin on Discord [HERE](https://discord.gg/HFTXzTw).
-Discord: Musta#6382
+Discord: Musta#6382 & SunRise#3428